Hello Book Club Members,

 A. Lots!
 And it wasn’t as easy.
 There is no shortage of historical facts about people, dates and places of the Edwardian era.
 Google searches and Wikipedia were great for facts.
 I wanted more information about the social environment.
 It was important for me to understand how people would think and behave; what they would eat, the clothes they would wear.
-During the wars I wanted to understand how the young men felt heading to war and the wives and girlfriends managed at home.
+During the wars, I wanted to understand how the young men felt heading to war and the wives and girlfriends managed at home.
 I used genealogy to find my grandfather’s First World War records and worked it into the story.
-There was a big shift in society during the time of the book, 1913 -1947 so I needed to know how those changes effected the various characters, from Lords and Ladies to maids.
+There was a big shift in society during the time of the book, 1913 -1947 so I needed to know how those changes affected the various characters, from Lords and Ladies to maids.
 Anna is a forward-looking woman for her time.
-I read creative nonfiction to give me an understanding of these times and I found two books by Juliette Nicholson that were excellent The Great Silence and The Perfect Summer.
-I found a very interesting novel The Precipice a Novel by Elia W Peatitie, written in 1914, an excellent book well worth reading.
+I read creative nonfiction to give me an understanding of these times and I found two excellent books by Juliette Nicholson The Great Silence and The Perfect Summer and an interesting novel The Precipice a Novel by Elia W Peatitie, written in 1914, an excellent book well worth reading.
 I based my strong women characters on this book as the protagonist was ahead of her time and the author was living and writing in 1914.
 It was perfect for a birds-eye-view of the time.

 As much as I searched for books on hotel life during that time I found only one that fit my criteria, a Spanish book that had been made into a TV series called The Grand Hotel.
 This series helped me understand how an upscale hotel operated and treated both their guests and staff.
 The TV series Downton Abbey helped me understand the era in the upper-class British aristocracy.

 Q. How did The Blue Pendant develop into a trilogy?